 Lifespan

 Silver dollars like to live in big shoals and are rather skittish.
-They feel threatened in smaller shoals and should be kept in a tank where there is little movement.
-For instance, a tank in a hallway, or that gets bumped a lot would not be ideal, as they will dart across the tank and become stressed.
 This can lead to them being prone to infections and they are more likely to live a shorter life.

 Water preferences